ngvt1n/terminal.lua/doc_topics/02-todo.md

 So far the only way to detect those widths is by writing them to the terminal, and record cursor displacement.

+# 2.5 library structure

+This library has a lot f functions in a single file.
+Would it improve usability if it were split into multiple files, each with its own focus?